Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems: Introduction

-has the following properties.
-First, $\mu_\T$ generates a Hamiltonian action of $\T$ on a connected, open, dense subset $D \subset M$.
-Second, the complexity of the densely defined $\T$ action equals the complexity of the $K$ action on $M$.
-In particular, if the $K$ action on $M$ is multiplicity free, then the resulting densely defined $\T$ action is toric.
-Third, $\mu_\T$ inherits convexity properties from $\mu$.
-For instance, if $M$ is compact, then $\mu_\T(M)$ is a rational convex polytope that projects linearly onto the Kirwan polytope of $\mu$ and the fibers of $\mu_\T$ are connected.
-In this case, $D$ equals the preimage under $\mu_\T$ of the smooth locus of the rational polytope $\mu_\T(M)$.\footnote{For a definition of the smooth locus of a polyhedral set, see Section~\ref{section; convex geometry}} This construction of collective integrable systems extends naturally to singular symplectic spaces.
-We work with a very weak definition of singular symplectic spaces (see Section \ref{section 5} for more details).
+is a moment map for a Hamiltonian action of $\T$ on a connected, open, dense subset $D \subset M$. \item The complexity\footnote{See Equation \eqref{def; complexity part 1} and the following text for definition of complexity of Hamiltonian group actions.} of the $\T$-action on $D$ equals the complexity of the $K$-action on $M$.
+In particular, the action of $K$ on $M$ is multiplicity-free (complexity 0) if and only if the action of $\T$ on $D$ is completely integrable (complexity 0). \item If $M$ is compact, then the fibers of $\mu_\T$ are connected and $\mu_\T(M)$ is a rational convex polytope that projects linearly onto the Kirwan polytope of $\mu$.
+In this case, $D$ equals the preimage under $\mu_\T$ of the smooth locus of the rational polytope $\mu_\T(M)$.\footnote{For a definition of the smooth locus of a polyhedral set, see Section~\ref{section; convex geometry}.} \end{enumerate} \end{theorem}

-Integrable systems constructed by composing $\mu$ with an integrable system on $\Lie(K)^*$ are called \emph{collective integrable systems}.
-The collective integrable systems constructed here differ from other examples in the literature, such as \cite{MischenkoFomenko}, because they have global action-angle coordinates and convex moment map images by construction.
-The only other examples of collective integrable systems which are known to share these nice properties are the Gelfand-Zeitlin integrable systems for Hamiltonian actions of unitary and orthogonal groups \cite{guilleminCollectiveCompleteIntegrability1983}.
-Generalizing the properties of Gelfand-Zeitlin systems to Hamiltonian actions of arbitrary compact connected Lie groups was a central motivation of this paper.
-We are pursuing an alternate approach to this problem, using the theory of Poisson-Lie groups, in collaboration with Alekseev and Li \cite{alekseevActionangleCoordinatesCoadjoint2020}.

-We briefly outline several potential future applications of the present work.
-First, we expect our results can be applied to construct integrable systems by toric degeneration on the \emph{affine configuration space} of any complex semisimple Lie group $G$.
-Such integrable systems could then be used to construct integrable systems on \emph{generalized polygon spaces}, i.e.~any diagonal symplectic reduction of a product of symplectic manifolds, each of which is equipped with a Hamiltonian action of a fixed compact connected Lie group $K$.
-This would generalize properties of the bending flow integrable systems on polygon spaces \cite{kapovichSymplecticGeometryPolygons1996}.
-We also expect that the techniques developed in our paper will have further applications in symplectic geometry, similar to how the techniques of Harada and Kaveh were applied in \cite{kavehToricDegenerationsSymplectic2019, pabiniakSymplecticCohomologicalRigidity2020}.